mattblasa/azure-comet/README.md

 ![Logo](https://cdn-images-1.medium.com/max/640/1*7XSXE1druNLR7afGyeQvJQ.png)

 In the Install Library window, select PyPI button.
-In the package box, type `comet_ml` If you have a MLflow workflow, I would recommend installing comet_automl.
+In the package box, type `comet_ml` If you have a MLflow workflow, I would recommend installing `comet_automl`.
 Comet_automl is able to log any existing MLFlow workflow in Databricks.

 ![Logo](https://cdn-images-1.medium.com/max/640/1*e_TkO3CyTjb4ks-yBBJjSQ.png)